Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 While these changes may seem as an improvement to some, it's important to point out that the interfaces we've defined serve **no practical purpose other than making unit testing possible**.
 There's no need for actual polymorphism in our design, so, as far as our code is concerned, these abstractions are _autotelic_.

-Now that've done all of that work, let's finally reap the benefits and write some unit tests for `SolarCalculator.GetSolarTimesAsync`:
+After going through all that work, let's finally reap the benefits and write a unit test for `SolarCalculator.GetSolarTimesAsync`:

 ```csharp
 public class SolarCalculatorTests